 Pregnancy Category D

 Use of drugs that act on the renin-angiotensin system during the second and third trimesters of pregnancy reduces fetal renal function and increases fetal and neonatal morbidity and death.
 Resulting oligohydramnios can be associated with fetal lung hypoplasia and skeletal deformations.
 Potential neonatal adverse effects include skull hypoplasia, anuria, hypotension, renal failure, and death.
-When pregnancy is detected discontinue BENICAR HCT as soon as possible.
-These adverse outcomes are usually associated with use of these drugs in the second and third trimester of pregnancy.
-Most epidemiologic studies examining fetal abnormalities after exposure to antihypertensive use in the first trimester have not distinguished drugs affecting the renin-angiotensin system from other antihypertensive agents.
-Appropriate management of maternal hypertension during pregnancy is important to optimize outcomes for both mother and fetus.
+When pregnancy is detected, discontinue BENICAR HCT as soon as possible [see Use in Specific Populations].

-In patients with an activated renin-angiotensin system, such as volume- or salt-depleted patients (e.g., those being treated with high doses of diuretics), symptomatic hypotension may occur after initiation of treatment with BENICAR HCT®, as with any angiotensin receptor blocker.
-Treatment should start under close medical supervision.
-If hypotension does occur, the patient should be placed in the supine position and, if necessary, given an intravenous infusion of normal saline (See DOSAGE AND ADMINISTRATION).
-When electrolyte and fluid imbalances have been corrected, therapy usually can be continued without difficulty.
+In patients with an activated renin-angiotensin system, such as volume- or salt-depleted patients (e.g., those being treated with high doses of diuretics), symptomatic hypotension may occur after initiation of treatment with BENICAR HCT.
+If hypotension does occur, the patient should be placed in the supine position and, if necessary, given an intravenous infusion of normal saline.
+When electrolyte and fluid imbalances have been corrected, BENICAR HCT usually can be continued without difficulty.
 A transient hypotensive response is not a contraindication to further treatment.

 Systemic Lupus Erythematosus